Captain Satellite

 Captain Satellite was an afternoon TV program on KTVU-2 in Oakland, California.
 Like many kids' shows of this period, it took advantage of the interest engendered by science fiction and the early space program.
 The Captain was played by Bob March, a local TV personality.
 His signature outfit was a helmet and a dark uniform under a light-colored, triangular vest that had a thunderbolt passing through a globe.
 The set was a cutaway rocket ship called the Starfinder II that blasted off each day.
 Guest children would co-pilot under Captain Satellite's supervision.
 As the ship orbited on auto-pilot, the children would participate in games to win prizes (found in the "Space Locker"), and in live promotions.
 Old Thirties cartoons like Scrappy and serials would be introduced between breaks, and occasionally there were special appearances, as when The Three Stooges came to visit the Starfinder II.

-There were changes in format, but the show ran for a decade.
+There were format changes, but the show ran for a decade.
 The last episode aired on April 25, 1969.
 In or about early 1966, “Captain Satellite” announced that the Starfinder-II was being mothballed and the series would get a new “flying saucer” style spaceship.
 The show had a naming contest and they settled on the name “Laser-II,” rather than the Jupiter-II from “Lost In Space” lore.
 (It is said that when the new spaceship was named, it was originally called Laser 7, so that the L would touch the top of the 7 creating a lightning bolt.
-Unfortunately, it seemed to refer to KGO Channel 7 in San Francisco rather than KTVU Channel 2, where the show actually originated, so it was changed to Laser II.)
+Unfortunately, it seemed to refer to KGO Channel 7 in San Francisco rather than KTVU Channel 2, where the show originated, so it was changed to Laser II.)
 The latter sci-fi show on the CBS network seems to have changed the spaceship format to a flying-saucer type craft.
 The “Space Locker” had a new entry system – computer punch cards – instead of keys.
 Three of the five cards inserted into the locker would flash: “need more data” on the screen –– giving the contestant extra attempts to open up the “Space Locker.”
-The winning card would open the locker, while the losing card would give the answer: “does not compute!” (probably borrowed from the robot in the “Lost In Space” series).
+The winning card would open the locker, while the losing card would answer: “does not compute!” (probably borrowed from the robot in the “Lost In Space” series).

+In addition to entertainment, Captain Satellite also emphasized educational content and scientific curiosity.
+The show regularly included film clips from NASA Ames Research Center and guest appearances by astronauts, fostering interest in space among young viewers.
+After the show ended, March joined the faculty at San Francisco State University, teaching in their broadcasting program and mentoring future media professionals.

-After the show folded, Captain Satellite continued to make guest appearances throughout the San Francisco Bay Area at various events like sci-fi movie openings at theaters and at amusement parks.
+After the show folded, Captain Satellite continued to make guest appearances throughout the San Francisco Bay Area at various events like sci-fi movie openings at theatres and at amusement parks.